katemcg93/PANDS_Project_2021/README.md

 To get a better understanding of the distribution and consistency of the data, the program calculates skewness, kurtosis, total outliers and normality for each variable.
 These are also outputted to the text file.

+#### Normality

+The program uses the Shapiro Wilk method, which is included in the scipy stats module , to test whether the data is normally distributed[9].
+If the result of the Shapiro Wilk test is less than 0.05, we can reject the null hypothesis, i.e. that the data is drawn from a normal distribution.
+The result of the test will dicate whether parametric or non-parametric statistical tests should be used to  analyze the data.

+#### Skewness and Kurtosis

 Skewness measures the symmetry of a data distribution, i.e. whether it is skewed to the left (negative) or right (positive) of the central peak.
 Kurtosis measures the extent to which the peak of a distribution distributes from the shape of a normal distribution.
-A positive kurtosis value indicates the data is heavy tailed (more data concentrated in the tails/periphery of the distribution), and conversely a positive value indicates a light tailed distribution (more data concentrated around the peak) [3][4][5]
+A positive kurtosis value indicates the data is heavy tailed (more data concentrated in the tails/periphery of the distribution), and conversely a positive value indicates a light tailed distribution (more data concentrated around the peak) [3][4][5].
+To calculate these, the program uses built in functions that are included in the scipy stats module.

+#### IQR and Outliers

 Outliers are obtained by calculating the interquartile range (all data between the first and third quartile), multiplying this value by 1.5 and identifying all data outside of this range.
 Identifying outliers within the data set is a good practice as these can impact figures for mean and standard deviation, and in some cases may signify anomalies in the data that warrant further investigation.
 [6][7][8]